tezos/tezos/docs/whitedoc/michelson.rst

         iff t1 > t2

-Operations on Tez
+Operations on Mutez
 ~~~~~~~~~~~~~~~~~

-Tez are internally represented by a 64 bit signed integer.
-There are
+Mutez (micro-Tez) are internally represented by a 64 bit signed
-restrictions to prevent creating a negative amount of tez.
-Operations
+integers.
+There are restrictions to prevent creating a negative amount
-are limited to prevent overflow and mixing them with other numerical
+of mutez.
+Operations are limited to prevent overflow and mixing them
-types by mistake.
-They are also mandatory checked for under/overflows.
+with other numerical types by mistake.
+They are also mandatory checked
+for under/overflows.

 -  ``ADD``:

 ::

-    :: tez : tez : 'S   ->   tez : 'S
+    :: mutez : mutez : 'S   ->   mutez : 'S

     > ADD / x : y : S  =>  [FAILED]   on overflow
     > ADD / x : y : S  =>  (x + y) : S